mounikaperi/java-spring-projects/README.md

       - Finally the Climb interface is a functional interface.
 Despite defining a slew of methods, it contains only one abstract method: reach()

+Adding Object Methods:

+      - All classes inherit certain methods from Object. public String toString() public boolean equals(Object) public int hashCode()
+      - We bring this up now because there is one exception to the single abstract method rule that you should be familiar with.
+      - If a functional interface includes an abstract method with the same signature as a public method found in Object, those methods do not count toward the single abstract method test.
+      - The motivation behind this rule is that any class that implements the interface will inherit from Object, as all classes do and therefore always implement these methods.
+      - Since Java assumes all classes extend from Object, you also cannot declare an interface method that is compatible with Object.
+      - For example, declaring an abstract method int toString() in an interface would not compile since Object's version of the method returns a String.

+      public interface Soar {
+            abstract String toString();
+      }
+      - It is not a functional interface.
+Since toString) is a public method implemented in Object it does not count twoward the single abstract method test.
+      - On the other hand, the following implementation of Dive is a functional interface. public interface Dive {
+                  String toString();
+                  public boolean equals(Object o);
+                  public abstract int hashCode();
+                  public void dive();
+            }
+            The dive() method is the single abstract method while the others are not counted since they are public methoods defined in the Object class.
+      - The below interface is not a functional interface public interface Hibernate {
+                  String toString();
+                  public boolean equals(Hibernate o);
+                  public abstract int hashCode();
+                  public void rest();
+            }
+            Despite looking a lot like our Dive interface, the Hibernate interface uses equals(Hibernate) instead of equals(Object).
+            Because this doesnt match the method sinature of the equals(Object) method defined in the object class, this interface is counted as containing two abstract methods: equals(Hibenate) an rest()

+Using Method References:

+      - Method References are another way to make the code easier to read, such as simply mentioning the name of the method
+      - Like lambdas, it takes time to get used to the new syntax.
+      - In this section, we show the syntax along with the four types of method references. public interface LearnToSpeak {
+                  void speak(String sound);
+            }
+            public class DuckHelper {
+                  public static void teacher(String name, LearnToSpeak trainer) {
+                        trainer.speak(name);
+                  }
+            }
+            public class Duckling {
+                  public static void makeSound(String sound) {
+                        LeanToSpeak learner = s -> System.out.println(s);
+                        DuckHelper.teacher(sound, learner);
+                  }
+            }
+      - However, it does nothing other than pass that parameter to another method.
+      - A method reference lets us remove that redundancy and instead write this:
+            LeanToSpeak learner = System.out::println;
+      - The :: operator tells Java to call the println() method later.
+It will take a little while to get used to the syntax.
+      - Remember that :: is like a lambda, and it is used for deferred execution with a functional interface.
+You can even magine the method reference as a lambda if it helps you.
+      - A method reference and lambda behave the same way at runtime.
+You can pretend the compiler tuens your method references into lambdas for you.
+      - There are four formats for method references:
+            - static methods
+            - Instance methods on a particular object
+            - Instance methods on a parameter to be determined at runtime.
+            - Constructors

+Calling static methods:

+      - For the first example, we use a functional interface that converts a double to a long: interface Converter {
+                  long round(double num);
+            }
+            Convertor methodRef = Math::round;
+            Convertor lambda = x -> Math.round(x);
+            System.out.println(methodRef.round(100.1)); // 100
+      - Convertor methodRef = Math::round; -> we reference a method with one parameter and Java knows that it's like a lambda with one parameter.
+      - Additionally, Java knows to pass that parameter to the method.
+      - round() method is overloaded. it can take a double and a float.How does Java know that we want to call the version of double()?
+      - With both lambdas and method references, Java infers the information from the Context.
+      - In this case, we said that we were declaring a Converter which has a method taking a double parameter.
+      - Java looks for a method that matches the description.
+If it can't find it or finds multiple matches, then the compiler will report an error.
+      - This latter is sometimes called an ambiguous type error.

+Calling Instance methods on a particular Object:

+      1. interface StringStart {
+      2.      boolean beginningCheck(String prefix);
+      3. }
+      4. var str = "Zoo";
+      5. StringStart methodRef = str::startsWith;
+      6. StringStart lambda = s -> str.startsWith(s);
+      7. System.out.println(methodRef.beginningCheck("A")); // false
+      Line6, shows that we want to call str.startsWith() and pass a single parameter to be supplied at runtime.
+This would be a nice way of filtering the data in a list.

+      - A method reference doesn;t have to call str.startsWith() and pass a single parameter to be supplied at runtime.
+      - In this example, we create a functional interface with a method that doesn't take any parameters but returns a value interface StringChecker {
+                  boolean check();
+            }
+            var str = "";
+            StringChecker methodRef = str::isEmpty;
+            StringChecker lambda = () -> str.isEmpty();
+            System.out.print(methodRef.check()); // true
+      - Since the method on String is an instance method, we call the methodReference on an instance of the String class.
+      - While all method references can be turned into lambdas, the opposite is not always true. var str= "";
+            StringChecker lambda = () -> str.startsWith("Zoo");
+            How might we write this as a method reference?
+            StringChecker methodRef = str::startsWith; // Doesnt compile
+            StringCheker methodRef = str::startsWith("Zoo");// doesnt compile
+      - Neither of these works!
+While we can pass the str as part of the method reference, there's no way to pass the "Zoo" parameter with it.
+      - Therefore, it is not possible to write the lambda as a method reference.

+Calling Instance Methods on a Parameter:

+      - This time we are going to call the same instance method that doesn't take any parameters.
+      - The trick is that we will do so without knowing the instance in advance.
+      - We need a different functional interface this time since it needs to know about the string. interface StringParameterChecker {
+                  boolean check(String text);
+            }
+            We can implement the functional interface as follows:
+            StringParameterChecker methodRef = String::isEmpty;
+            StringParameterChecker lambda = s -> s.isEmpty();
+            System.out.println(methodRef.check("Zoo")); // false
+      - The method that we want to call is declared in String.
+It looks like a static method but it isn't.
+      - Instead, Java knows that isEmpty() is an instance method that does not take any parameters.
+      - Java uses the parameter supplied at runtime as the instance on which the method is called.
+      - The before example and this might look similar - One references a local variable names str while the other only references the functional interface parameters.
+      - You can even combine the two types of instance method references.
+Again, we need a new functional interface that takes two parameters: interface StringTwoParameterChecker {
+                  boolean check(String text, String prefix);
+            }
+            StringTwoParameterChecker methodRef = String::startsWith;
+            StringTwoParamaterChecker lambda = (s, p)-> s.startsWith(p);
+            System.out.println(methodRef.check("Zoo","A")); // false
+      - Since the functional interface takes two parameters, Java has to figure out what they represent.
+The first one will always be the instance of the object for instance methods.
+Any others are to be method parameters.
+      - StringTwoParameterChecker methodRef = String::startsWith; -> This might looks like a static method, but it is really a method reference declaring that the instance of the object will be specified later.
+      - StringTwoParamaterChecker lambda = (s, p)-> s.startsWith(p); - SHows some of the power of a method reference.
+We were able to replace two lambda parameters.